What Are the Worst Floods in History? Look Back at Catastrophic Flooding Events

 Key cities such as Wuhan, Nanjing, and areas near Lake Gaoyou were severely impacted.

-On August 25, 1931, a dike near Lake Gaoyou collapsed, releasing a massive surge of water that tragically claimed an estimated 200,000 lives overnight.
+On August 25, 1931, a dike near Lake Gaoyou was breached, releasing a massive deluge that drowned an estimated 200,000 people while they slept.

 Chinese historians estimate around 422,000 deaths, while others believe the toll could be as high as 3.7 to 4 million people.